Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

-\textit{Importance of disassortativity}.---Not all heterogeneous networks have large magnetization.
+\textit{Importance of disassortativity}|Not all heterogeneous networks have large magnetization.
 Another key metric is the assortativity coefficient $A \in [-1,1]$ \cite{Newman2002}.
-Perfect assortativity ($A=1$) requires all nodes to have the same degree (for which $S_{\text{total}} \simeq 0$), whereas perfect disassortativity ($A=-1$) occurs in a star graph and, more generally, in complete bipartite graphs with sublattice imbalance \cite{VanMieghem2010} (where $S_{\text{total}}$ can be large).
-Crucially, one can tune $A$ without altering the degrees via rewiring pairs of bonds \cite{Sokolov2005, Noldus2015} or by solving a linear optimization problem \cite{VanMieghem2010}.
+Perfect assortativity requires all nodes to have the same degree (for which $S_{\text{total}} \simeq 0$), whereas perfect disassortativity occurs in complete bipartite graphs with sublattice imbalance \cite{VanMieghem2010} (where $S_{\text{total}}$ can be large).
+Crucially, one can tune $A$ without altering the degrees via rewiring pairs of bonds \cite{VanMieghem2010, Sokolov2005, Noldus2015}.
 Thus, Figs.~\ref{fig:assortativity}(a) and \ref{fig:assortativity}(b) show two graphs with very different values of $A$ but the same degrees (hence, the same heterogeneity).
 The first graph is the most disassortative and has $S_{\text{total}} = 7$, whereas the latter is the most assortative and has $S_{\text{total}} = 0$.
 The physical origin of this large disparity becomes clear if one examines the structure of these networks \cite{Sokolov2005}: Strongly disassortative graphs have a section where few high-degree nodes (hubs) connect to many low-degree nodes in an approximately bipartite structure [Fig.~\ref{fig:assortativity}(a)], which gives rise to a large spin imbalance.
 By contrast, in strongly assortative graphs high-degree nodes form a tightly connected group and low-degree nodes form a treelike structure [Fig.~\ref{fig:assortativity}(b)], neither of which favors a large magnetization.
 Note that the large $S_{\text{total}}$ in the former case requires both the presence of hubs and disassortativity.

 Figure~\ref{fig:assortativity}(c) shows that $\bar{S}_{\text{total}}$ falls sharply as we tune $A$ from its minimum to maximum value for random graphs.
-The same behavior is observed for Ising spins and for scale-free graphs (see Supplement \cite{SuppMat}).
+The same is observed for scale-free graphs (End Matter).